A strategic guide to using Gorgias rules to send CSAT survey only for first time buyers

 You know this already, but not all customer feedback is the same.
 The thoughts you get from a first-time buyer are pure gold for figuring out your initial customer experience.
 But that feedback is worlds apart from what a ten-time repeat customer can tell you about what keeps them coming back.

-The real trick is figuring out how to talk to these two groups separately without getting lost in a mess of spreadsheets and manual follow-ups.
+The real trick is figuring out how to talk to these two groups separately so that your data remains clean and actionable.

-Trying to send targeted surveys by hand is a complete non-starter once you have more than a few dozen customers.
-But if you just blast the same generic survey to everyone, you end up with noisy data that’s impossible to use.
+Trying to send targeted surveys by hand is difficult once you have more than a few dozen customers.
+But if you just blast the same generic survey to everyone, you might end up with noisy data.
 How are you supposed to find clear, actionable insights in that?

-Help desks like Gorgias give you some tools to slice and dice your audience with rules, but that approach has its own share of headaches.
-This guide will walk you through how to set up CSAT surveys for new buyers in Gorgias, explain the common problems with relying on manual rules, and show you a much more powerful, AI-driven way to handle customer feedback.
+Help desks like Gorgias provide excellent tools to segment your audience with rules.
+This guide will walk you through how to set up CSAT surveys for new buyers in Gorgias and show you how to enhance your strategy with an AI-driven way to handle customer feedback.

 What are Gorgias CSAT surveys?

 In Gorgias, this feature is built right into the platform.
-You can set it up to automatically pop a survey over to a customer after their support ticket is closed.
-This gives you instant feedback on that particular conversation, which is a pretty standard feature in modern help desks.
-The magic isn't in having the feature, it's in how you use it.
+You can set it up to automatically send a survey to a customer after their support ticket is closed.
+This gives you instant feedback on that particular conversation, which is a key advantage of using a mature help desk.
+The value comes from how you strategically target these surveys.

-It's also useful to know how Gorgias prices its plans, because it can affect how you think about automation.
+It's also useful to know that Gorgias offers tiered plans to match different team sizes and needs.
 Their plans are based on the number of "billable tickets" your team handles each month.
 A ticket becomes billable if it gets a response from a human agent, a rule, or an AI.
-This means every automated CSAT survey you send could count toward your monthly limit.
-On top of that, their separate AI features are priced based on automated resolutions, which can make your costs jump around unexpectedly as you grow.
+This means your automated CSAT surveys are a structured part of your monthly support volume.

 Data sourced from the official Gorgias pricing page.